Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf CLI PQEphemeral - Kyber768.md

 # 🔐 Darkelf CLI PQEphemeral — Kyber768 Encrypted Messaging

 This is a command-line secure messaging tool using **Kyber768**, a post-quantum key encapsulation mechanism from the [Open Quantum Safe](https://openquantumsafe.org) project.
-It is based on `liboqs 0.13.1` and `liboqs-python 0.13.0`, providing ephemeral encryption for message confidentiality.
+It is based on `liboqs-python 0.13.0`, providing ephemeral encryption for message confidentiality.

 ---